safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

   buildSignatureBytes([signerSafeMessageSig1_1])
 );

-// The threshold has already been matched, so it is not necessary. await apiKit.addMessageSignature( safeMessageHash, buildSignatureBytes([signerSafeMessageSig2_3])
+// The threshold has already been matched, so it's not necessary. await apiKit.addMessageSignature( safeMessageHash, buildSignatureBytes([signerSafeMessageSig2_3])
 );
 ```

-Now we have the message signed by all Safe owners.
-We have even "crossed the threshold" 🥳
+Now we've the message signed by all Safe owners.
+We've even "crossed the threshold" 🥳

 We can check the status of the message by using the `getMessage()` function.